Slackadays/Chata/README.md

 - SOUL is just for audio.
 Chata, on the other hand, is for all kinds of DSP!
 - SOUL has tons of junk boilerplate.
 I couldn't read the example programs provided there.
 - SOUL is selling the implementation, not the end result.
 This limits SOUL's audience a lot.
-- SOUL is abandoned now, because the company behind it went bankrupt, down the drain, more imploded than the Titan submarine.
+- SOUL is abandoned now, because the company behind it went bankrupt, down the drain, more imploded than the gamepad-controlled Titan submarine.

 Other than that, the competition doesn't look good.
 Therefore, we'll be competing only with ourselves to make the best DSP language out there.